zbtolon/get-support/index.md

 | Additional support | Not applicable | Not applicable | Technical Account Manager (TAM) assigned <br /><br />Quarterly business reviews<br /><br />Access to experts<br /><br />Invitation to *Cloud Insights* |
 {:caption="Table 1.
 Support plans" caption-side="top"}

-For more information about how the severity of tickets is assigned and how tickets are then handled, see [How are tickets assigned and weighted?](/docs/get-support/ticketweight.html)

-All {{site.data.keyword.Bluemix_notm}} customers are provided with free technical support through communities and blogs.
-Other types of support that are available, and when they are available, depend on the support level of the account.

-You can access the support options, such as the {{site.data.keyword.Bluemix_notm}} community or Stack Overflow for technical issues, from the {{site.data.keyword.Bluemix_notm}} console Support Center.
-The level of support you selected for your account determines the options that you see in the Support Center.
-For more information, see [Using the Support Center](/docs/get-support/howtogetsupport.html#using-avatar).
-The level of support you selected for your account also determines the severity you can assign to support tickets when you contact customer support.

 ## Premium support
 {: #premium-support}